arosenkranz/scenarios/dd101-developer/01-environment/00-intro.md

-If you are seeing this message, it means you have successfully logged in and joined this workshop.
+If you are seeing this message, it means you have successfully logged in and joined this course.
 Congratulations!

 The objectives of this section are: